PaloAltoNetworks/minemeld-core/docs/scripts.rst

 mm-run.py
 =========

-mw-run.py is a simple script that can be used as frontend to the mixerwagon library.
+mm-run.py is a simple script that can be used as frontend to the minemeld library.

 Usage
 -----